-Driving a CMV if your blood alcohol concentration is .04% or higher.

-Driving a CMV under the influence of alcohol.

-Refusing to undergo blood alcohol testing.

-Driving a CMV while under the influence of a controlled substance.

-Leaving the scene of an accident involving a CMV.

-Committing a felony involving the use of a CMV.

-Driving a CMV when the CDL is suspended.

-Causing a fatality through negligent operation of a CMV.
+- Driving a CMV if your breath or blood alcohol concentration is .04 or higher. - Driving your personal vehicle or CMV under the influence of alcohol or a controlled substance. - Refusing to undergo breath or blood alcohol testing whether in CMV or in personal vehicle. - · Leaving the scene of an accident - Committing a felony involving the use of a motor vehicle. - Driving a CMV when the CDL is suspended, revoked, cancelled, or disqualified. - Driving a CMV in possession of a controlled substance. - Causing a fatality through negligent operation of a CMV.